 While not always true, the color and/or shape of the blazes should match what appears on a map, except that white blazes are typically black on a map.
 If a trail is new, it may have small plastic strips or flags tied to a tree instead of a blaze.

 Cairns are piles of rocks, typically used in places without large trees to blaze.
 Cairns are usually placed on the side of the trail, and you should be able to see multiple cairns at a time.
-In some places, cairns may be small stacks of stones (typically 3) and could be hard to locate.
+In some places, cairns may be small stacks of stones (typically 3) and can be hard to locate.

 Trail signs provide information about which trail you are on, distance/direction to points of interest, or offer general information/alerts.
 Always read and abide by trail signs.